lovasoa/json_in_type/README.md

-# json-in-types
+# json_in_type

-Fast json encoder in rust, that encodes the structure of JSON values in their types
+Fast json encoder in rust, that does more at compile time, and less at run time.
+One notable feature is the ability to encode the structure of JSON objects in their type.

+This allows for a very compact representation of objects in memory, and up to an order of magnitude better performance than the traditional approach (used by serde's `json!` marco, for instance) where JSON objects are stored as HashMaps.

 ## Exemple use